The64thGamer/cheeseepedia/content/wiki/Sgt Singer's Pizza Circus.md

 |July 22, 1990
 |}

-## Trivia ##
+<h2> Trivia </h2>

-* The _Sgt.
-Singer's_ store in Decatur, Georgia actually featured The Animal Crackers (with Sheriff Bob Wire & the B.O.Y.S, Patty Pachyderm & Mortimer D. Mouse, and the Ape-Ology's) instead of the standard show.
+* The <i>Sgt.
+Singer's</i> store in Decatur, Georgia actually featured The Animal Crackers (with Sheriff Bob Wire & the B.O.Y.S, Patty Pachyderm & Mortimer D. Mouse, and the Ape-Ology's) instead of the standard show.
 It's unknown why this was the case, though rumors suggest it was due to the previous figures requiring off-stage maintenance.<ref>https://arcadepreservation.fandom.com/wiki/Sgt._Singer%27s_Pizza_Circus#Creative_Presentations_Inc</ref>
 * During [Concept Unification]({{< ref "wiki/Concept Unification.md" >}}), Creative Presentations proposed replacing the Rock-afire Explosion with four retrofit options to Showbiz Pizza Time.
 Sgt.
 Singer was one of many CPI characters included in these concepts, along with the Ape-Ologys.<ref>https://www.showbizpizza.com/info/documents/spt/spt_adp-binder.pdf</ref>

-## References ##
+<h2> References </h2>
 <references />